The Great White Life – Into the Blue

 The boat on this day must have been hit with the lucky stick on the way out as the ocean truly put on a show for us.
 We left the harbour and around 5 minutes into the journey the water erupted with the excitable jumping, spinning and movement of around 2000 Common Dolphins (Delphinus delphis) we were with these guys for probably around 10-15 mins they were riding the bow wave moving around and under the boat and got so close we could hear their whistling under the water.
 We were so busy focusing on the ones close to us that we didn’t even notice the commotion of a bait ball over in the distance which is where most of the dolphins were, flying above them were Cape Gannet (Morus capensis) that were diving for the fish.

-Further out to sea we went and already we had been given a real show so we were anxious to see what the ocean had in store for us.
+Further out to sea we went and already we had been given a fantastic show.
+We were anxious to see what the ocean had in store for us.
 Once more we were treated to a spectacle, we reached the open sea we heard the word “DOLPHINS” shouted across the boat.
-Now okay we’d already seen Dolphins but these were one of my favourite species, Dusky Dolphins (Lagenorhynchus obscurus).
-When they said the name, it went over my head what they were until I saw them and realised it was so exciting to see around 2000 of them all jumping, flipping and spinning beside the boat just as the Common Dolphins had done earlier.
-Then after around 5 or so minutes of them following the boat, the boat came to a halt and one of the photographers, who was from National Geographic, jumped over the side with the Dolphins.
+Now okay, we’d already seen Dolphins but these were one of my favourite species, Dusky Dolphins (Lagenorhynchus obscurus).
+When they said the name, it went over my head what they were until I saw them and realised.
+It was so exciting to see around 2000 of them all jumping, flipping and spinning beside the boat just as the Common Dolphins had done earlier.
+Then after around 5 or so minutes of them following the boat, we came to a halt and one of the photographers, from National Geographic, jumped over the side with the Dolphins.
 I watched two more follow and I asked if we could get in, we were already in our wetsuits and ready to and the skipper Brock said “Yeah sure”.

 They were so playful and inquisitive they came in to investigate what we were and what we were doing, they would come close and as we went closer they would dart away.
 They came so close we could have touched them, amongst the chaos of Dolphin madness that was all around us, there was another animal zooming around I managed to get it on film as well.
 I turned with the camera rolling and a strange object appeared in the gloom it came in so fast it took me a while to recognise it, it was a large Cape Fur Seal that came straight at me and at the last second took a left turn straight around me.
 We spent a good 20-25 minutes in the water with these beautiful animals before Brock and Nina said that it was time up and if we spend too much time with the dolphins we won’t get much time with the sharks.